Oasis Advanced Gastroenterology

 A colonoscopy is an outpatient procedure that can help to diagnose many digestive tract problems — and it’s also a highly effective colon cancer screening tool.
 At Oasis Advanced Gastroenterology, top-rated gastroenterologist Mehrdad Asgeri, MD, uses this powerful technology to detect problems in only around half-an-hour.
-Call the Palm Springs, California, office or click the online appointment maker to book your colonoscopy now.
+Oasis Advanced Gastroenterology, located in Palm Springs serves Rancho Mirage, Indio, La Quinta, and Palm Desert, CA. Call the Palm Springs, California, office or click the online appointment maker to book your colonoscopy now.

 A colonoscopy is a procedure to evaluate your large intestine from within.
 Through a colonoscopy, Dr. Asgeri can check for problems, diagnose the cause of abdominal issues, and screen for the indicators of colorectal (colon and rectal) cancer.
 This minimally invasive procedure takes only about 30 minutes.